discord/react-base-hooks/README.md

 ## useLazyValue

 `useLazyValue` calls the provided factory on mount and returns this value for the duration of the component's lifecycle.
-See React docs on .
+See React docs on [creating expensive objects lazily](https://reactjs.org/docs/hooks-faq.html#how-to-create-expensive-objects-lazily).

 ```js
 import {useLazyValue} from 'react-base-hooks';